 This can emerge in several different ways.
 For example, when young girls consistently see male characters in STEM careers, they may be less inclined to pursue the field.

-In fact, according to the Institution of Physics, only 20% of A-Level Physics students are girls.
+In fact, according to the Institution of Physics, only twenty percent of A-Level Physics students are girls.

 Evidently, this consequence ranges more broadly than just in science.
 A 2017 drawing the future report illustrates that by the age of seven, children’s ambitions are molded by gender-related stereotypes about careers.